Majapahit: Chinese sources

-The Chinese historical sources on Majapahit mainly acquired from the chronicles of the Yuan and following Ming dynasty.
-The Chinese accounts on Majapahit are mainly owed to the Ming admiral Zheng He's reports during his visit to Majapahit between 1405 and 1432.
-Zheng He's translator Ma Huan wrote a detailed description of Majapahit and where the king of Java lived.
-The report was composed and collected in Yingya Shenglan, which provides valuable insight on the culture, customs, and also various social and economic aspects of Java (爪哇, chao-wa) during Majapahit period.
-The Veritable Records of the Ming Dynasty (Ming shi-lu) provide supporting evidence for specific events in Majapahit history, such as the Regreg War.
+Chinese historical sources on Majapahit mainly derive from the chronicles of the Yuan and following Ming dynasty.
+A key source of material is from Admiral Zheng He's reports during his visit to Majapahit between 1405–1432.
+Zheng He's translator, Ma Huan, wrote a detailed description of Majapahit and where the king of Java lived.
+The report was composed and collected in his 1451 Yingya Shenglan ("The Overall Survey of the Ocean's Shores"), which provides valuable insight on the culture, customs, and various social and economic aspects of Java (爪哇, Zhǎowā) during the Majapahit period.
+The Ming Veritable Records (Ming Shilu) provide supporting evidence for specific events in Majapahit history, such as the Regreg War.

 History

 Formation

-After defeating the Melayu Kingdom in Sumatra in 1275, Singhasari became the most powerful kingdom in the region.
-Kublai Khan, the Khagan of the Mongol Empire and the Emperor of the Mongol-led Yuan dynasty of China, challenged Singhasari by sending emissaries demanding tribute.
-Kertanegara of Singhasari refused to pay the tribute, insulted Kublai's envoy, and challenged the Khan instead.
-In response, Kublai Khan sent a massive expedition of 1000 ships to Java in 1293.
+After the Pamalayu campaign to conquer the Melayu Kingdom in Sumatra from 1275–1292, the kingdom of Singhasari became the most powerful polity in the region.
+Shortly after, Singhasari was directly challenged by Emperor Kublai Khan, the Khagan of the Mongol Empire and emperor of the Mongol-led Yuan dynasty of China, who sent emissaries demanding tribute.
+The king of Singhasari, King Kertanagara, refused to pay the tribute and mutilated a Yuan minister's face before sending him back to China.
+Enraged, Emperor Kublai Khan sent a massive expedition of 30,000 soldiers and 1,000 ships to Java as a punitive expedition in 1293.

 Mongol invasion

 Painting of a 14th-century Yuan junk.
 Similar ships were sent by the Yuan in their naval armada.

-By that time, Jayakatwang, the Adipati (Duke) of Kediri, a vassal state of Singhasari, had usurped and killed Kertanagara.
-After being pardoned by Jayakatwang with the aid of Madura's regent Arya Wiraraja, Kertanegara's son-in-law Raden Wijaya was given the land of Tarik timberland.
-He then opened the vast timberland and built a new settlement there.
-The village was named Majapahit, which was taken from the name of a fruit that had a bitter taste (maja is the fruit name and pahit means bitter).
-When the Yuan army sent by Kublai Khan arrived, Wijaya allied himself with the army to fight against Jayakatwang.
-Once Jayakatwang was destroyed, Raden Wijaya forced his allies to withdraw from Java by launching a surprise attack.
-The Yuan army had to withdraw in confusion as they were in hostile territory, with their ships being attacked by Javanese navy.
+By the time that the Yuan army returned to Java to exact their revenge, however, King Kertanagara was already dead; he had been killed by Jayakatwang, the Adipati (Duke) of the Kingdom of Kediri, a vassal state of Singhasari.
+Meanwhile, King Kertanegara's son-in-law, Raden Wijaya, had been pardoned by the usurper King Jayakatwang with the aid of Aria Wiraraja, the Regent of Madura, and was given timberland in Trowulan as consolation.
+Raden Wijaya built a new settlement there, naming the village Majapahit after a type of fruit (maja) growing there that had a bitter taste (pahit).
+Thus, when the Yuan army arrived, Raden Wijaya allied himself with them to fight against King Jayakatwang.
+Once King Jayakatwang had been defeated, Raden Wijaya launched a surprise attack and turned against his former Yuan allies.
+The Yuan army was forced to withdraw in confusion, as they were in hostile territory and their ships were constantly being attacked.
 It was also their last chance to catch the monsoon winds home; otherwise, they would have had to wait for another six months.